Zamfara State: History

+Geography

 Climate

 The climate condition of Zamfara is tropical with temperatures rising up to 38 °C and above between March and May.
 Rainy season starts in late May to September while the mild season known as Harmattan lasts from December to April.
-The hottest months in Zamfara are March and April that is just before the first rains. the onset of the rains bring a cooling effect with temperature dropping.
+The hottest months in Zamfara are March and April, and that is just before the first rains. the onset of the rains bring a cooling effect with temperature dropping.

+Pollution

+Significant health risks are posed by dust and particulate matter in Zamfara, especially to the deepest parts of the lungs, where they may exacerbate lungs diseases like bronchitis and asthma attacks while weakening the body defences against infections.

 Local Government Areas

 Zamfara State consists of fourteen (14) Local Government Areas.
 They are:

 Demographics

-Zamfara State is mainly populated by Hausa and Fulani people, with some members of Gwari, Kamuku, Kambari, Dukawa, Bissa (Bussawa and Zabarma ethnic communities.
-Others include the Igbo, Yoruba, Kanuri, Nupe and Tiv.
+Zamfara State is mainly populated by Hausa.

 The state capital is an important commercial centre with a heterogeneous population of people from all over Nigeria.
 As in all major towns in Nigeria, all the major towns in Zamfara have a large population of other peoples from different parts of Nigeria.